FTSE retreats from 14-year high, led by airlines

 Profit-taking continued for shares of British Airways owner IAG and easyJet.
 Both airlines have jumped around 40 percent in the last 12 months, and investors have been cashing in the gains.

-Traders said an elevated oil price was partly to blame for the declines, with Brent crude near 2-1/2 week highs above $110 a barrel.
-For a table of jet fuel hedging positions, click
+Traders said an elevated oil price was partly to blame for the declines, with Brent crude at around two-and-a-half-week highs above $110 a barrel.
+For a table of jet fuel hedging positions:

-RBC cut its target price for easyJet, to 1,750 pence from 1,800 pence.
-It cited the difficulties easyJet set out in its results statement in forecasting passenger behaviour this summer, when people’s holiday dates might be based on whether their team was still in the World Cup soccer competition.
+RBC cut its target price for easyJet, to 1,750 pence from 1,800 pence, highlighting the difficulties easyJet set out in its results statement in forecasting passenger behaviour this summer, when people’s holiday dates might be based on whether their team was still in the World Cup soccer competition.

 The pullback seen in airlines underscored concerns about the outlook for share prices more broadly.